jonathat22/Data-Science-Project-Portfolio/README.md

 * **Predicting GFP Brightness**: Engineering features to classify GFP mutants as "high brightness" or "low brightness".

 * **Statistical Analysis Predicting Civil Wars using R**: https://www.stat.cmu.edu/capstoneresearch/600files/poster1.pdf
+*  **UNET for Image Segmentation**: Image segmentation is an important problem in computer vision and has potential applications if biology and medical image analysis.
+In this notebook, I implement the U-net architecture and apply it to a dataset containing cell nuclei.